alexferreiradev/alexferreiradev.github.io/blog/articles/2-test-containers.md

-# Waste less money, use testContainers
+# Stop suffering with tests, use TestContainers

 The devOps help us a lot, but just a big infrastructure don't resolve the problem with pipelines.
 The pipeline creation is simple, but the server to run the environments are of higher cost.
 - data with the costs